-I am so humbled and grateful for my sobriety, my peaceful life, and for all my ‘spiritual family’.
-Many men and women saw one wounded woman crawl into the rooms and couple decades ago.
-I am so grateful for all I have and for all that I don’t have.
+I am so humbled and grateful for my sobriety, my peaceful life, and for all my’ spiritual family’.
+Many men and women saw one wounded woman crawl into the rooms and couple of decades ago.
+I am so grateful for all I have and all that I don’t have.

-I have come a long way from life in the fast lane, struggling to find myself, be a mother, and stand proud and discover what really matters.
+I have come a long way from living in the fast lane, struggling to find myself, be a mother, and stand proud and discover what matters.

 My story is raw and honest-painfully shared-but a story about the ability to live life to the fullest and pass on what was so freely given to me, no matter what life brings you.